Ni-c0de-mus/MacarronesConTomatico/README.md

 This projects has some Django Apps, you must add to <strong>settings.py</strong> the following apps:
 - receta
+- macarrones (To be able to create generic templates and that are accessible from another app)

 ## Expressions of gratitude 🎁